This printed article is located at https://investor.mencast.com.sg/financials.html

 Energy Services segment

-Cost of sales, gross profit and gross profit margin
+Cost of sales, gross profit ("GP") and gross profit margin

 Administrative expenses